 The term transgender refers to people whose sense of their own gender differs from what would be expected based on the sex characteristics with which they were born.

-Transgender people may ultimately transition physically and socially in ways they feel are congruent with their identity.
-This might include physical procedures (involving surgery or hormones), changes in the way one dresses or behaves, and new markers of identification (such as a different name or gender-related pronouns).
+Transgender individuals may transition socially and/or physically in ways they feel are congruent with their identity.
+This might include physical procedures (involving surgery or hormone therapies), changes in the way one dresses or behaves, and new markers of identification (such as a different name or gender-related pronouns).
 A person may also identify as transgender without making such changes.

 Transsexual is an older term used by some to refer specifically to those who seek or have undertaken a medical intervention to change their bodies.

 And, distinct from transgender people, cross-dressers identify with the gender label they receive at birth but occasionally wear clothing associated with a different gender.